Critically acclaimed for his profound and deeply musical interpretations

 His highly acclaimed recordings include Wagner's Der fliegende

-Holländer, Mozart’s La Clemenza di Tito for RCA, recorded
+Hollander, Mozart's La Clemenza di Tito for RCA, recorded

 live with the Munich Radio Orchestra, Catalani's La Wally for